isabelfulcher/isabelfulcher.github.io/research.md

 <i> Selected material by topic is listed below.
 A full list of publications is available <a href="https://scholar.google.com/citations?user=Pb7FyDkAAAAJ&hl=en">here</a>.</i>

 <center> <strong style="font-size: 135%;"> Data-driven COVID-19 response </strong> </center>
 I am currently working in partnership with Partners in Health sites to utilize routine data for COVID-19 response in seven countries.
-The work spans conducting syndromic surveillance, assessing disruptions in health service utilization, and serosurveillance studies in various at-risk populations.
+The work spans multiple activities: conducting syndromic surveillance, assessing disruptions in health service utilization, and designing serosurveillance studies in various at-risk populations.

 + Fulcher, I. R., Clisbee, M., Lambert, W., Leandre, F., Hedt-Gauthier, B. (2020).
 Adapting Lot Quality Assurance Sampling to accommodate imperfect tests: application to COVID-19 serosurveillance in Haiti. <a href="https://www.medrxiv.org/content/10.1101/2020.09.11.20193052v1"> Pre-print on medRxiv. </a> <i> See <a href="https://github.com/isabelfulcher/lqas_imp">code</a> to implement the the LQAS-IMP procedure.